Ramana-Data/Data-Architect-Portfolio/Aws/README.md

 AWS Data Pipeline
 Overview

-Objective: Build a scalable data pipeline to process e-commerce transaction data, store it in a data warehouse, and visualize insights.
+Objective: Build a scalable data pipeline to process data, store it in a data warehouse, and visualize insights.
 Tools Used: AWS S3, AWS Glue, Amazon Redshift, Amazon QuickSight, Python.

 Architecture